overture-stack/website/markdown/documentation/guides/deployment/dataportal.md

 - `-p 5050:5050` maps port 5050 of the host to port 5050 of the container.

-- `--network index-network` connects the container to the index-network Docker network

 - `-v ./arrangerConfigs/...:/app/modules/server/configs/...` mounts configuration files into the container
     - `base.json` contains the base configuration for the Arranger server
     - `extended.json` contains all possible fields inputted into arranger
     - `facets.json` defines the facets found within the facet panel of the data exploration page in Stage
-    - `table.json` defines the formattoing of the tables found on the data exploration page in Stage
+    - `table.json` defines the formatting of the tables found on the data exploration page in Stage
-    - `matchbox.json` Contains matchbox configuration settings
+    - `matchbox.json` contains matchbox configuration settings

 ---